rmittal-github/TensorRT-LLM/categorical_sampling_plugin/README_plugin.md

 class CategoricalSamplingFn(torch.autograd.Function):
     @staticmethod
     def forward(ctx, x: Tensor):
-        # Forward is only used in eager runs (not during ONNX parsing).
-        # So you can put a dummy implementation here.
+        # Forward is not used during ONNX parsing.
+So you can put a dummy implementation here.
-        # We return a 1D INT32 tensor to match plugin output type
+        # We return a 1D INT32 tensor to match plugin output type.
         return torch.zeros(x.shape[0], dtype=torch.int32, device=x.device)

     @staticmethod